By Dr. Jeff Beyer

 This is a question I get asked almost daily in my practice, and quite honestly, it is a perfectly valid question to ask from a generation of parents who were never told to see the orthodontist (when they were kids) until middle school or even high school.

 A little history here… during the ‘70s, ‘80s and early ‘90s, both pediatric and general dentists recognized orthodontic problems in their younger patients (age 6-10), but there was nothing they could do about it.
 So in the ‘90s, the orthodontic community decided it would be good to evaluate these young folks and offer them some options.
-Hence, the era of early, interceptive Phase I (there are more labels than I can write here) treatment was born.
+Hence, the era of interceptive, Phase I orthodontics or Early Orthodontics (there are more labels than I can write here) treatment was born.

 As you can imagine, this created some confusion on the part of the parents who did not understand why they were taking their child in to see the orthodontist before they had all of their permanent teeth.
 Quite frankly, we as orthodontists did a very poor job of explaining this, and some parents saw this as nothing more than a ploy to fund the orthodontist’s 401K account by charging parents “twice” for braces.